GWBasic/gwbasic.github.io/_posts/2025-06-29-brooms-vs-vacuums-when-to-use-an-orm.md

 <img src="/assets/posts/2025-06-29-brooms-vs-vacuums-when-to-use-an-orm/bellcurve.png" alt="Bell curve about when to use an ORM vs hand SQL" width="512" height="512">

 When I worked at [Syncplicity](https://www.syncplicity.com/), we decided to refactor the desktop client to use [SQLite](https://sqlite.org/) without an ORM.
-Initially, this decision was mildly controversial: When I joined the company, it used a very early version of [NHibernate](https://nhibernate.info/); but it performed poorly because it used NHibernate incorrectly.
+Initially, this decision was mildly controversial: When I joined the company, the desktop client used a very early version of [NHibernate](https://nhibernate.info/); but it performed poorly because it used NHibernate incorrectly.

-I pointed out to my team members two important facts:
+I pointed out to my team members some important facts:

 - We had so few tables in our schema, and so few queries, that learning to use NHibernate correctly would take more time then just writing some queries by hand.
 - All newcomers to our team would need to invest time in learning how to use NHibernate